-The invocation of countermeasures based on the response policy should rely on the rational intent of shareholders, since it concerns the corporate control of the company.55 In addition, obtaining approval at a shareholders' meeting at the stage of adopting a response policy or at the stage of invoking countermeasures based on the response policy can be regarded as a way to demonstrate that the company is taking the action pursuant to the rational intent of
+The invocation of countermeasures based on the response policy should rely on the rational intent of shareholders, since it concerns changes in the persons who control the company.52 In addition, obtaining approval at a shareholders' meeting at the stage of adopting a response policy or at the stage of invoking countermeasures based on the response policy can be regarded as a way to demonstrate that the company is taking the action pursuant to the rational intent of

-55 The 2005 Guidelines also state that "In order to ensure the legal validity and reasonableness of takeover defense measures, [...] the defensive measure [...] shall reflect the reasonable will of the shareholders (principle of shareholders' intent)."
+52 The 2005 Guidelines also state that "In order to ensure the legal validity and reasonableness of takeover defense measures, [...] the defensive measure [...] shall reflect the reasonable will of the shareholders (principle of shareholders' intent)."
 In addition, Japanese courts' decisions have long been dependent on a similar concept (the so-called "order theory of allocation of authority") in many instances.

-shareholders.56 Based on court decisions to date, the legitimacy of invoking countermeasures is considered relatively easier to be recognized if it is resolved at a shareholders' meeting.
+shareholders.53 Based on court decisions to date, the legitimacy of invoking countermeasures is considered relatively easier to be recognized if it is resolved at a shareholders' meeting.